vanHeemstraPictures/lighting-fundamentals/README.md

 Imagine the position on a clock at 2 (lighting from right) or 10 (lighting from left).

+***NOTE***: This position will cause the shadow from the Nose to reach the Lip Line, which is considered aesthetically pleasing.

 ## The Compass

 Based on 'The Clock and Compass: Master the Basics of Lighting' at https://www.youtube.com/watch?v=vTiQ1bqcK3E